EnesAgirman/README.md/README.md

 I am a second year electrical and electronics engineering student at Bilkent University

-*I am currently learning java in my CS-101 class
+-I am currently learning java in my CS-101 class
-*I am currently learning how to use github
+-I am currently learning how to use github